At-Tur, East Jerusalem: History

+At-Tur is believed to be the location of the site of Bethphage (Βηθφαγή; בֵּית פַּגִּי), a place mentioned in the New Testament.
+Archaeological excavations uncovered rock-cut installations, a quarry, columbarium, and rock-cut caves.
+Also found at the site are burial caves believed to date from the Second Temple period.

 The Chapel of the Ascension is located in At-Tur.
 Located on the Mount of Olives, the chapel is part of a larger complex consisting first of a Christian church and monastery, then an Islamic mosque.
 It is located on a site which the Christian faithful traditionally believe to be the earthly spot where Jesus ascended into Heaven forty days after his resurrection.

 Ottoman era

 In 1596, the village appeared as Tur Zayta in Ottoman tax registers as being in the Nahiya of Quds of the Liwa of Quds.
 It had a population of 48 households and 8 bachelors, all Muslim, and paid taxes on wheat, barley, vines or fruit trees, and goats or beehives, a total of 3,200 akçe.